foxytanuki/github-tools-switcher-chrome-extension/README.md

 /popup.js           # Popup logic (domain switch)
-/content.js         # Injected toolbar on GitHub pages /icons/             # Icon images (not included)
+/content.js         # Injected toolbar on GitHub pages /icons/             # Icon images (not included) /public/            # Public assets like screenshots
 ```

-## Customisation
+## Customization

 Edit the `tools` arrays in both `popup.js` and `content.js` to add, remove, or adjust services:

 ```
+// In popup.js
 {
   name: 'New Tool',
   targetDomain: 'example.com',
   description: 'Short explanation'
 }

+// In content.js
+{
+  name: 'New Tool',
+  domain: 'example.com',
+  icon: '🔧'
+}
 ```

-For services that mount the repo at a sub-path, include it in `targetDomain` (e.g. `githubnext.com/projects/repo-visualization`).
+For services that mount the repo at a sub-path, include it in the domain (e.g. `githubnext.com/projects/repo-visualization`).

 ## License